anandkumar7722/EcoSnap-v4/README.md

 -   [Docker](https://www.docker.com/get-started)
 -   [Docker Compose](https://docs.docker.com/compose/install/) (usually comes with Docker Desktop)
 -   A Firebase project:
+    *   Set up Firestore Database (Native mode).
+    *   Set up Realtime Database.
+    *   Enable Firebase Authentication (e.g., Email/Password).
-    *   To obtain Firebase configuration keys for client-side SDK initialization.
+    *   Obtain Firebase configuration keys for client-side SDK initialization.
-    *   (Optional, for full backend) For deploying Firestore, Realtime Database, Authentication, and Cloud Functions.
 -   API Keys:
     *   **Gemini API Key**: **Required** for Genkit AI features.
 Obtain from [Google AI Studio](https://makersuite.google.com/app/apikey).
     *   **Google Maps API Key (Optional for Basic Embed)**: The embedded map for recycling centers uses Google Maps Embed API, which can work for basic searches without a key.
 For full features, higher usage limits, or if you switch to the Maps JavaScript API, a key is recommended/required.

 ### Environment Variables Setup

-1.  **Copy the example environment file (if needed)**:
+1.  **Create `.env.local` (Recommended for Secrets)**:
-    Your project uses a `.env` file for environment variables.
-For local development, you can directly edit this file or create a `.env.local` for overrides. **It is highly recommended to use `.env.local` for your secret API keys and add `.env.local` to your `.gitignore` file.**
+    It is highly recommended to create a `.env.local` file in the project root for your secret API keys and Firebase configuration.
+This file is gitignored by default in most Next.js projects (ensure it is in your `.gitignore`).
     ```bash
-    # If .env.local does not exist, you might create it:
+    # If .env.local does not exist, create it:
-    # cp .env .env.local
+    # touch .env.local
     ```
+    You can copy the contents from the `.env` file as a template.

 2.  **Update `.env` or (preferably) `.env.local`**:
     Open the file and fill in your API keys and Firebase configuration:
     ```env